Omicron could bring the worst surge of COVID yet in the U.S. — and fast

 Others say the impact of omicron could vary significantly around the country.
 In places where the delta surge may have already peaked or is close to peaking, omicron could just "create a longer tail, meaning that it may result in a slower decline in the surge," says Dr. David Rubin, who runs the PolicyLab at Children's Hospital of Philadelphia.

-But omicron could aggravate the size or the magnitude of the peaks or duration of peaks are in other areas that are still accelerating," he says.
+But omicron could "aggravate the size or the magnitude of the peaks or duration of peaks in other areas that are still accelerating," he says.

 Places like the West Coast could be vulnerable, along with Texas, some Southern areas like Nashville, Tenn., and Atlanta, coastal parts of South Carolina and "the entire mid-Atlantic through North Carolina," he says.